Rail transport in Vietnam: Usage

 Rail transport remains relatively underused as a mode of transport in Vietnam.
 While road transport dominates the transport sector by far—accounting for 65% of freight moved as of 2006—rail transport accounted for only 4% of freight transportation in 2008, and 5% of passenger transportation, leading it to be considered the "least relevant" of all modes of transport in the European Union's 2010 Green Book on Vietnam.
-According to reports by the Asian Development Bank, however, the role of rail transport is growing, carving out a significant role for itself in long-distance bulk cargo transport.
+According to reports by the Asian Development Bank, however, the rail transport is growing, and carving out a significant role for itself in long-distance bulk cargo transport.

 The following table gives an overview of rail transport volume and traffic over the period from 1998 to 2011: